Degenerative Spine Disorders

 When Should You See a Doctor?

-Treatment of degenerative spine disorders depends upon the type and severity of the disease, severity of nerve roots involvement and stability of the spine.
+Treatment of degenerative spine disorders depends upon the type and severity of the disease, the extent of nerve root involvement, and stability of the spine.

-Basically, not all degenerative spine disorders require surgical intervention.
+Basically, not all degenerative spine conditions require open or minimally invasive surgery.
 Proper assessment and evaluation are the main steps for the initiation of treatment.
-Options of treatments are:
+Non-surgical options for treatment include:

 • Pain management in the initial stage.